webreinvent/vaah-docs/content/8.vaahstore/4.charts/customers-charts.md

         title: {
           ...res.data.chart_options.title, // Retain existing title settings if they exist
           // If you want to add or modify sections like title,yaxis, grid, etc., you can do it here
-          text: 'Your Desired Title', // Set the new title
+          text: "Your Desired Title", // Set the new title
           // You can also add other title properties if needed },
       };
       this.updateChartOptions(updatedOptions);
     },
     //---------------------------------------------------
     updateChartOptions(newOptions) {